mefranklin6/ExtronDatabaseConnector/README.md

 Currently only "Inputs" group is supported for mutual exclusivity, but you can add more by adding a class attibute to store the data, adding that attribute to the `clear_group` method, and adding your logic to the `_handle_group` method.

+## Future
+Make this system vendor agnostic.
+Move the ECS code examples and anything Extron specific to its' own module so we can write modules for other vendors.

+Re-write in Go using Gin.
+I want to do this as a way to learn Go better, plus it should be somewhere around 18x faster.